PaulioRandall/svelte-gds-design-system/README.md

   - `/home/model.js`, `/home/controller.js`, `/home/page-template.html`
   - `/products/model.js`, `/products/controller.js`, `/products/page-template.html`

-_Organisation by feature_ is favoured throughout.
+_Organisation by feature_ is favoured in this project throughout.
 Of course you're free to move everything around to suite your preferences.

 ## Shared stuff

 Shared and importable data, content, styling, scripts, and Svelte components goes in `/static` or `/libs`:

 - [./static](/static) for statically served content akin to `/public` in other tools
-- [./src/libs/govuk](./src/libs/govuk) for generic Svelte components that represent GOVUK GDS design system components along with supporting CSS and JS; these may or may not end up in a Svelte component library
+- [./src/libs/govuk](./src/libs/govuk) for generic Svelte components that represent GOVUK GDS design system components along with supporting CSS and JS
 - [./src/libs/shared](./src/libs/shared) for project specific shared components; this is where you put all your shared importable stuff like Svelte components, JS, and CSS
-- [./src/libs/data](./src/libs/data) for data that is shared project wide (if any)
+- [./src/libs/data](./src/libs/data) for bundled data that is shared project wide

 ## Import aliases

-[Import aliases](/svelte.config.js) have been setup to make crafting pages simpler and inject some readability and meaning into imports.
+[Import aliases](/svelte.config.js) have been setup to make crafting pages simpler and inject some readability and meaning.
 Preference is to avoid relative referencing except for importing from the same folder or sub-folders:

 > **Authors note:** Still needs a bit more experimentation but I think we're close on this one.